AndrewEllis93/Ellis-SuperSlicer-Profiles/README.md

 # (!)
 Profile Change Log

-Rather than having to re-import the profiles when updates are made, I am now going to keep a change log so that you can update your personal modified profiles with these settings.
+Rather than having to re-import the profiles when updates are made, please check the change log occasionally to grab important settings changes / bug fixes.

 - **2021-10-24:** Change ***printer settings > machine limits > time estimation compensation*** to  **133%.**
     - It was previously set to 87%.